benami171/System_Programming2_Exe1/README.md

 # Graph Algorithms Project

-This project implements various graph algorithms in C++.
+- This project implements various graph algorithms in C++.
 The algorithms are implemented in the `Algorithms` class and are used to perform operations on instances of the `Graph` class.
+- The graph is undirected by default in the constructor, if we want to state that the graph is directed we will type 'Graph g(true);'

 ## Algorithms Implemented

-- `isConnected(Graph graph)`: Checks if all vertices in the graph are connected.
+- `isConnected(Graph graph)`: Checks if theres a vertex that can reach all other vertices.
 - `shortestPath(Graph& graph, int start, int end)`: Finds the shortest path between two vertices in the graph using BFS, Dijkstra or Bellman-Ford algorithm.
 - `isContainsCycle(Graph& graph)`: Checks if the graph contains a cycle using DFS.
 - `findCycle(Graph& graph)`: A helper function to find a cycle in the graph.